| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 planetary formation is even more likely than with evidence of the

+protoplanetary disks.
 While the proplyds and circumstellar disks offer

 evidence to material that can result in planetary formation, another